josefwebdeveloper/quest/README.md

 # Worker Flights Application

 A lightweight Angular application for displaying and managing worker flight information.
+The application provides an intuitive interface for viewing flights associated with workers.

 ## Prerequisites